 It's smart to do a bit of research before talking to mortgage brokers, though.
-You'll delay their hard sell, and you'll be more informed as you listen to them.
-Make sure you know about the fees involved before making any decisions.
+You'll delay their hard sell and you'll be more informed as you listen to them.
+Make sure you learn of all fees involved before making any decisions.

 Learn more at our Buying or Selling a Home discussion board and in our Home Center area.
 Here, you'll also find links to several mortgage lenders offering attractive rates, as well as a bunch of information on mortgages in general and tips on what to look for.

 You can also learn a heck of a lot about mortgages and mortgage brokers at The Mortgage Professor's website.
 (Much to my surprise, when I stumbled onto this website I discovered that the Mortgage Professor is actually a former professor of mine, Jack Guttentag!)

 Longtime Fool contributor Selena Maranjian does not own shares of any companies mentioned in this article.